Thought Leadership - 07.08.2020

 Best Practices for CDMO Evaluation, Selection, and Management

-Tony Khoury (VP Project Farma), Greg Gara (VP Sarepta)
+Tony Khoury (EVP Project Farma), Greg Gara (VP Sarepta)

 CLICK HERE to download the full article

 Your company’s product development, scale up, and manufacturing strategy continuously evolves throughout the product development lifecycle.
 Being an agile organization with multiple process development and manufacturing avenues is key.

 When executed properly, outsourcing manufacturing scaleup to a CDMO can be an expeditious way to further mobilize the science and drug products.
 With careful planning and strategic upfront investments, you can avoid common pitfalls and successfully integrate a CDMO into your organization.

 When your product is ready for scale up the first instinct may be to immediately begin searching for a CDMO to start manufacturing product.
 To provide a smooth transition from the lab to CDMO, there are important factors you must first understand and steps to take prior to searching for and engaging with an external partner.
 If this process is not executed properly, there is a risk of wasting valuable time, resources, and the potential to not have the requirements for success.

 Defining the scope